uzielweb/minimalista/README.md

 ## English (United States)
 <!-- definition and description of the template -->
 <!-- template definition and description -->
-This is a {Joomla!} 4 e {Joomla!} 5 template, aiming to be as simple as possible, without any additional features, just the basics for a functional template.
+This is a **Joomla!
+4** e **Joomla!
+5** template, aiming to be as simple as possible, without any additional features, just the basics for a functional template.
 There you will find the basic items for a good template, such as:
 - [x] 1.
 Layout files override for menu
 - [x] 2.
 Override of layout files for module styles (chromes)